ProGamerGov/dream-creator/README.md

 * `-num_classes`: The number of classes that the model was trained on.
 Default is `120`.

 **Output options**:
 * `-output_dir`: Where to save output images.
-Default is set to current working directory.
+Default is set to the current working directory.
 * `-print_iter`: Print progress every `print_iter` iterations.
 Set to `0` to disable printing.
 * `-save_iter`: Save the images every `save_iter` iterations.
 Default is to `0` to disable saving intermediate results.